linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 Yes.

-The Podcast Director membership is designed for shows that will be livestreamed and published on my YouTube channel.

-However, you may need the same recording and production setup for content that belongs entirely to you or your business.
+The Podcast Director membership is for shows published on my YouTube channel.
+If you need the same recording and production setup for content that belongs to you or your business, we can arrange it separately through Ko-Fi:

-For example:

-- You own a business and want me to interview you about your company
-- You want an interview that your company can publish on its own website or YouTube channel
-- You need to record a tutorial for your customers or employees
-- You want to share your screen while I share mine and switch between both dynamically
-- You need a remote presentation with multiple guests
-- You want a professionally produced conversation without publishing it on my channel
-- Your business needs a technical tutorial, demonstration, walkthrough, or training video

-I can also record tutorials for businesses as part of my services.

-These recordings are arranged outside the YouTube membership through my Ko-Fi
-page:

 [https://ko-fi.com/linkarzu](https://ko-fi.com/linkarzu){:target="\_blank"}

-The rate is **$200 per recorded hour**.
+Rate: **$200 per recorded hour**.

-That means the price is based on the duration of the recording session, not the number of hours I spend editing afterward.
+The price is based on recording time, not the number of hours I spend editing afterward.
 One recorded hour may still require several additional hours of preparation, audio cleanup, editing, exporting, and delivery.

+For example:

+- Business interviews
+- Tutorials, demonstrations, walkthroughs, or training videos
+- Remote presentations with multiple guests
+- Screen-sharing sessions with dynamic layout switching
+- Professionally produced conversations that do not publish on my channel

 For work arranged outside YouTube, we can define what you need before recording,
 including: